Constraint logic programming: The constraint store

 The constraint store contains the constraints that are currently assumed satisfiable.
 It can be considered what the current substitution is for regular logic programming.
 When only tree terms are allowed, the constraint store contains constraints in the form t1=t2; these constraints are simplified by unification, resulting in constraints of the form variable=term; such constraints are equivalent to a substitution.

 However, the constraint store may also contain constraints in the form t1!=t2, if the difference != between terms is allowed.
 When constraints over reals or finite domains are allowed, the constraint store may also contain domain-specific constraints like X+2=Y/2, etc.

 The constraint store extends the concept of current substitution in two ways.
-First, it does not only contain the constraints derived from equating a literal with the head of a fresh variant of a clause, but also the constraints of the body of clauses.
-Second, it does not only contain constraints of the form variable=value but also constraints on the considered constraint language.
-While the result of a successful evaluation of a regular logic program is the final substitution, the result for a constraint logic program is the final constraint store, which may contain constraint of the form variable=value but in general may contain arbitrary constraints.
+First, it contains not only the constraints derived from equating a literal with the head of a fresh variant of a clause, but also the constraints of the body of clauses.
+Second, it contains not only constraints of the form variable=value but also constraints on the considered constraint language.
+While the result of a successful evaluation of a regular logic program is the final substitution, the result for a constraint logic program is the final constraint store, which may contain constraints of the form variable=value but also arbitrary constraints.

 Domain-specific constraints may come to the constraint store both from the body of a clauses and from equating a literal with a clause head: for example, if the interpreter rewrites the literal A(X+2) with a clause whose fresh variant head is A(Y/2), the constraint X+2=Y/2 is added to the constraint store.
 If a variable appears in a real or finite domain expression, it can only take a value in the reals or the finite domain.
 Such a variable cannot take a term made of a functor applied to other terms as a value.
 The constraint store is unsatisfiable if a variable is bound to take both a value of the specific domain and a functor applied to terms.

 After a constraint is added to the constraint store, some operations are performed on the constraint store.
 Which operations are performed depends on the considered domain and constraints.
 For example, unification is used for finite tree equalities, variable elimination for polynomial equations over reals, constraint propagation to enforce a form of local consistency for finite domains.
 These operations are aimed at making the constraint store simpler to be checked for satisfiability and solved.